ash0080/gun.doc.cn/Introduction.md

 ## Offline-First

-When a browser peer sends a request, it'll merge the response with its own data using our [graph-based CRDT conflict resolution algorithm](https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns), then cache the result.
-Since it's cached in the browser, there are a few interesting side effects:
+When a browser peer asks for data, it'll merge the reply with its own data using a [CRDT](https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns), then cache the result.
+This means that:

- - The next time the browser sends that request, the response is instantaneous, even when offline.
+ - The next time the browser asks for that data, the reply is instant, even when offline.
- - Data is replicated on each browser that requested it.
+ - Data is replicated on each browser that asked for it.
- - If your server catastrophically fails, you can still recover your data from the browsers.
+ - If your server fails, you can still recover your data from the browsers.

-This makes the loss of important information nearly impossible, as all copies of the data must be destroyed for it to be unrecoverable.
-A server is also just a peer, but isn't as picky about what they cache.
+This makes the loss of important information nearly impossible, as all copies of the data would need to be destroyed before it is lost.

 ## Distributed

-GUN is peer-to-peer (multi-master decentralized replication), meaning updates do not need a centralized server.
-You save data on one machine, and you can sync it with other peers without needing a complex consensus systems.
+GUN is fully decentralized (peer-to-peer or multi-master), meaning that changes are not controlled by a centralized server.
+A server can be just another peer in the network, one that may have more reliable resources than a browser.
+You save data on one machine, and it will sync it to other peers without needing a complex consensus protocol.
 It just works.

-However, you do not need peers or servers to use GUN, they're completely additive!